Uniform and Equipment

 - Tie* - Black with yellow crests

-- Jumpers (optional) - Black v-neck.
-Cardigans not permitted.
+- Jumpers (optional) - Plain black knitted v-neck.
+(Cardigans and hoodies are not permitted).

 Outdoor coats are preferred in a single, preferably dark colour (blue or black).